Botmasher/pangrammatron/README.md

 ## What's a pangram?

-When written sentence contains every letter of an alphabet, it's a **pangram**.
+When a written sentence contains every letter of an alphabet, it's a **pangram**.
 For this project, I'm trying to identify two types of pangrams:
 1. **graphemic pangram**: a sentence with at least one instance of every letter in a written language
 2. **phonemic pangram**: a sentence with at least one instance of every phoneme used in a spoken language